towolf/towolf.github.com/docs/PsychDemos/PanelFitterDemo.markdown

 title: PanelFitterDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

-PanelFitterDemo \- Demonstrate use of the panel fitter.
+PanelFitterDemo - Demonstrate use of the panel fitter.

-This demo shows how to use [Screen](/docs/Screen)\(\)'s panel fitter function by using the high\-level setup code in PsychImaging\(\).
+This demo shows how to use [Screen](/docs/Screen)\(\)'s panel fitter function by using the high-level setup code in PsychImaging\(\).

 The panelfitter allows to implement "rotated framebuffers", which have a shape \(width and height in pixels\) that corresponds to a display device that is rotated by increments of 90 degrees with respect to its "natural" upright orientation \(typically landscape\).
-E.g., assume you have a flat panel with a natural landscape orientation \- more wide than high \- and a resolution of 1920 x 1080 pixels.
-Now for some reason you want to turn your panel into "portrait" orientation \- more high than wide \- by rotating it by 90 degrees.
+E.g., assume you have a flat panel with a natural landscape orientation - more wide than high - and a resolution of 1920 x 1080 pixels.
+Now for some reason you want to turn your panel into "portrait" orientation - more high than wide - by rotating it by 90 degrees.
 Drawing stimulus images for such a rotated display would be inconvenient, as everything would be shown tilted by 90 degrees to your subject.
 Here the panelfitter can help by providing a